Sais-opu/Marathon-Manage-system-Client/README.md

 ## 🚀 Features

 - **Event Management**: Create, update, and delete marathon events with essential details such as location, registration dates, and running distances.
-- **User Dashboard**: Manage marathon applications and track your activities through a personalized dashboard.
 - **Secure Authentication**: Email/password login with strong password validation and optional Google/GitHub login.
 - **Countdown Timers**: View real-time countdowns for upcoming marathon events.
 - **Search and Sorting**: Easily search applications by title and sort marathons by creation date.